willymcallister/willymcallister.github.io/_articles/voltage-divider.md

 ![Voltage divider](https://ka-perseus-images.s3.amazonaws.com/be63ffad46329086809b588c919bd785a275e138.svg){: .centered }

-The voltage divider is really quite simple, and if you wanted, you could analyze it from scratch every time you came across one.
+The voltage divider is really quite simple, and you could analyze it from scratch every time you come across one.
 But it is *so* common it is a good idea to prepare ahead of time so you can pop out the answer on the spot.

 Written by Willy McAllister.